zxcbog/ros2competition/README.md

 * `robot_bringup` - holds launch files, worlds and multiple configurations that serve as an example and as a required system for AutoRace to work.

+* `autorace_core_SkufLords` - main logic of holding robot in the lane
+* `detection` - main script that merge the sign detection logic, holding in the lane logic and some obstacles scenarious

 ## Usage for AutoRace 2023

 1. Install dependencies